Score Optional Sections

 Compliance 2 pts 1 pt 0 pts N/A

-Based on progress reporting, student’s progress monitoring includes data that aligns with the criteria, evaluations, and schedule listed in the short-term instructional objectives/benchmarks table.
+Based on progress reporting, student’s progress monitoring includes data that aligns with the criteria, evaluations, and data collection frequency listed in the short-term instructional objectives/benchmarks table.

 Comments

-Service capture includes bi-weekly (unless otherwise and appropriately stated) data collection that is related and appropriate as a measure of progress toward goals.
+Service Capture, Data Collection Tool or Graph includes bi-weekly (unless otherwise and appropriately stated) data collection that is related and appropriate as a measure of progress toward goals.

 Comments